2017 WNBA MVP Odds

 Last season Nneka Ogwumike led the Los Angeles Sparks to a 26-8 record and their third championship in franchise history.
 The first overall pick in the 2012 Draft, Ogwumike averaged a career-high 19.7 points, 9.1 rebounds, and 3.1 assists while leading the league in field goal percentage (66.5%).
 Those impressive statistics made Oguimike a logical MVP selection and provided a solid payout for anybody who took her at 35/1 before the season.

 [ View the latest odds and public betting percentages on our free WNBA odds page ]

-Although we were unable to find historical odds, the table below displays all nineteen award winners since the league’s inception in 1997.
+Although historical odds aren’t available, the table below displays all twenty award winners since the league’s inception in 1997.

 |2015||Elena Delle Donne||Chicago Sky|

 |2016||Nneka Ogwumike||Los Angeles Sparks|